EDITOR’S NOTE: This story was originally published in the January 2013 issue of Our State.

 When I arrived as an undergrad at Wake Forest University in Winston-Salem, I tried out that quirky line on potential new friends.
 I soon learned that my classmates found it more telling than interesting.
-I might as well have said I grew up in West Virginia next to a coal mine.

 They didn’t get why I’d be proud of my town’s pickles.
 And I’ll admit, that was the first time I ever considered why someone might not be.
 But I realized that maybe it took a Mount Olive native to understand.

 It all boils down to this: While Mount Olive is like a lot of other small towns in North Carolina — it stretches only about two and a half miles from north to south and it centers around a plant or factory — it’s the only one whose name appears on grocery store shelves in all 50 states.

 If you live in Mount Olive, chances are you know someone who packs pickles.
 Or you know someone who drives a truck to transport pickles.
 Or you know the president of the pickle company, who lives in town.